GHZ protocols enhance frequency metrology despite spontaneous decay

 In contrast to the extensive treatment of frequency fluctuations, the effects of spontaneous emission have received comparatively little attention.
 However, the finite lifetime of the qubits in the excited state represents a fundamental limit rather than an external noise source.
-With state-of-the-art clock lasers reaching coherence times of several seconds~\cite{Matei2017}, the excited-state lifetime of various clock candidates becomes the more stringend limitation, for instance Ca$^+$-ions ($1.1\,\mathrm{s}$), Sr$^+$-ions ($0.4\,\mathrm{s}$), In$^+$-ions ($0.2\,\mathrm{s}$) and Hg-atoms ($1.6\,\mathrm{s}$).
+With state-of-the-art clock lasers reaching coherence times of several seconds~\cite{Matei2017}, the excited-state lifetime of various clock candidates becomes the more stringent limitation, for instance Ca$^+$-ions ($1.1\,\mathrm{s}$), Sr$^+$-ions ($0.4\,\mathrm{s}$), In$^+$-ions ($0.2\,\mathrm{s}$) and Hg-atoms ($1.6\,\mathrm{s}$).
 With further technological improvements in the short-term stabilization of lasers, even clock species as Al$^+$-ions ($20.7\,\mathrm{s}$) and Yb-atoms ($15.9\,\mathrm{s}$) will enter this regime~\cite{Guideline2019}.
 This applies especially when using strongly entangled states which are generally more susceptible to decoherence e.g. due to spontaneous emission.
 Consequently, it is highly relevant to investigate the impact of spontaneous decay for the development of future clocks and identify optimal interrogation schemes for particular setups.

 Here, we will present a protocol with quantum operations of low complexity and a highly nonlinear estimator that saturates the quantum Cramér-Rao bound (QCRB) of the GHZ state (cf.~\autoref{fig:Scheme}).
-Surprisingly, and in contrast to dephasing, we find that GHZ states provide a significant enhancement compared to the SQL in the presence of spontaneous decay.
-Moreover, we will compare the sensitivity of this protocol to the ultimate lower limit and squeezed spin states (SSS) which are optimal in the asymptotic limit.
-Finally, we will show the robustness of the measurement and estimation scheme by pe rforming Monte-Carlo simulations of the full feedback loop in an atomic clock.
+Surprisingly, and in contrast to dephasing, we find that GHZ states provide a substantial enhancement compared to the SQL in the presence of spontaneous decay.
+Moreover, we will compare the sensitivity of this protocol to the ultimate lower limit~\cite{Macieszczak2013} and to squeezed spin states (SSS) which are optimal in the asymptotic limit for large particle number.
+In addition, we will present a variation of this protocol with a GHZ-like initial state reaching the level of the ultimate lower limit for up to about 80 atoms.
+Finally, we will show the robustness of the measurement and estimation scheme by performing Monte-Carlo simulations of the full feedback loop in an atomic clock.
 Note that although we focus on the specific application to atomic clocks, the underlying concept extends to Ramsey interferometry in general, as utilized in various precision measurements, such as atom interferometry and magnetometry.

 To implement the low complexity protocol, we employ single one-axis-twisting (OAT)~\cite{Kitagawa1993} operations for both state preparation and as an effective measurement, since they give rise to a variety of entangled states, ranging from squeezed spin states (SSS) to the GHZ state, as well as variational classes of generalized Ramsey spectroscopy saturating the ultimate limit in sensitivity~\cite{SchulteEcho2020,Scharnagl2023,Kaubruegger2021,Thurtell2022,Marciniak2022,Li2023}.
 Furthermore, OAT interactions are accessible in several setups as in ion traps via Mølmer-Sørensen gates~\cite{Benhelm2008,Blatt2008,Leibfried2004}, in tweezer arrays via Rydberg interactions~\cite{Eckner2023,Hines2023} or Bose-Einstein condensates via elastic collisions~\cite{Srensen2001,Estve2008,Gross2010,Riedel2010}.